Charcoal Water Filters: It's Carbon!

 Carbonl Water Filters

 Activated Charcoal is simply Charcoal that has been specially treated in a chemical process that opens up the pores of the Charcoal (Carbon) atoms.
-As a result, the activated charcoal becomes very porous and easily absorbs gases, liquids, and solids that are responsible for the foul odors and taste in water.
+As a result, the activated charcoal becomes very porous and easily absorbs gases, liquids, and solids that are responsible for the foul odours and taste in water.
 As waters runs through the Charcoal, all of the impurities are filtered through by the large pores between the Charcoal (Carbon) atoms.
 Many of the substances found in the water attach to the Charcoal by a process known as Adsorption.
 So the impure and undesired substances in the water remain attached to the charcoal, while clean water flows through.
 The end result of Activated Charcoal Water Filters is fresh and pure water that is enjoyable for drinking and cooking.

 Activated Carbon Water Filters